raghavg97/raghavg97.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, this is Raghav.
-I am currently PhD candidate working on machine learning and optimization techniques for  enabling Digital Twins in Additive Manufacturing.
-I am expected to graduate in 2024.
+I am joining as an Assistant Professor of Industrial and Manufacturing Engineering (IME) at [**FAMU-FSU College of Engineering**](https://eng.famu.fsu.edu/ime) in August 2024.
+My research broadly involves developing physics-informed machine learning techniques.
+I have two funded positions open for students interested in doing a PhD.
+A background in Industrial or Production Engineering, Manufacturing Engineering, Mechanical Engineering, or any related disciplines is preferred.
+Exposure to Machine Learning/Statistics/Data Science with an interest in math and coding is a big plus.
 Please reach out to me via raghavg@vt.edu.

 **Recent Highlights**
 1. Awarded **Outstanding Doctoral Student of the Year** by [ISE at Virginia Tech](https://www.ise.vt.edu/).
 Apr 2023.